-  In 2012 Hurricane Paul came very close to braking that record, pounding the Pacific coast from Magdalena Bay to San Ignacio and pouring many inches of rain down on the central valley of Baja Sur.
-Paul did its damage on October 17, but failed to become the latest tropical cyclone to make landfall, as it skirted the coast for more than 100 miles but only made landfall as a Tropical Depression and only for a few kilometers, just north of Punta Abreojos.
+In 2012, Hurricane Paul came very close to breaking that record, pounding the Pacific coast from Magdalena Bay to San Ignacio and pouring many inches of rain down on the central valley of Baja Sur.
+Paul did its damage on October 17 but failed to become the latest tropical cyclone to make landfall, as it skirted the coast for more than 100 miles but only made landfall as a Tropical Depression and only for a few kilometers, just north of Punta Abreojos.

-By the third week of October the entire Eastern Pacific begins to calmed down.
-A high pressure system will slide down into northern Mexico and begin to dry out not only the Pacific basin, but the Gulf of Mexico and the Caribbean too.
+By the third week of October, the entire Eastern Pacific begins to calm down.
+A high-pressure system will slide down into northern Mexico and begin to dry out not only the Pacific basin but the Gulf of Mexico and the Caribbean too.
 This is one of the best times to visit Baja California Sur, immediately following the break in the weather.
-The humidity vanishes over night, the temps drop by 5 to 10 degrees and the Sea of Cortez is still wonderfully warm.
+The humidity vanishes overnight, the temps drop by 5 to 10 degrees and the Sea of Cortez is still wonderfully warm.

 November Tropical Cyclones Affecting Baja

 Here we must call history into question.
-Explorer Juan Cabrillo's expedition claimed to have endured hurricane conditions near the the Cedros Islands in mid November.
-Granting that with Mother Nature you never rule anything out, only 3 hurricanes and three tropical storms have ever venture as far north as Cedros since 1949, none of them did so after the third week of September.
+Explorer Juan Cabrillo's expedition claimed to have endured hurricane conditions near the Cedros Islands in mid-November.
+Granting that with Mother Nature you never rule anything out, only 3 hurricanes and three tropical storms have ever ventured as far north as Cedros since 1949, none of them did so after the third week of September.